mabouhaidarSBP/telegraf/README.md

 For more examples visit [influxdata/telegraf/plugins/inputs/win_perf_counters](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/win_perf_counters)

-Note that there are three optional parameters for this resource that could've been left out in this case:
+Note that there are two optional parameters for this resource that could've been left out in this case:
   - service_name [default: 'default'] if you need to override which service should be restarted when the config changes;
   - reload [default: true] whether to restart the service when the config changes;